 Overall, the reason I went with the Trail over other Catrike models was the seat angle and height.
 It doesn't make my neck tired on long rides, and its not too high off the ground, so I don't feel like I'm going to tip over during fast turns.
 The seat is not quite as high as the Villager, but a little bit higher than the Pocket.
 It is easier for me to get in and out of than the models above it, which is a big deal for me because of my recent back injury.
 I also live in a really hilly area, so the 20" tires was a good choice because they handle hills very easy with a nice low gear.

 I would suggest the Trail to those beginning to ride or those who don't like sitting so far back and low to the ground.
-It doesn't make your pockets empty too!
-It is a reasonably priced trike for all the great components that
+It won't empty your pockets either!
+It is a reasonably priced trike for all the great components that it comes with.

 Krysti currently commutes almost daily on her custom neon-green Catrike Trail.